Jingkang50/OpenPSG/README.md

 Classic scene graph generation datasets adopt bounding box-based object grounding, which inevitably causes a number of issues:
 - **Coarse localization**: bounding boxes cannot reach pixel-level accuracy,
 - **Inability to ground comprehensively**: bounding boxes cannot ground backgrounds,
-- **tendency to provide trivial information**: current datasets usually capture objects like `head` to form the trivial relation of `person-has-head`, due to the large freedom of bounding box annotation.
+- **Tendency to provide trivial information**: current datasets usually capture objects like `head` to form the trivial relation of `person-has-head`, due to the large freedom of bounding box annotation.
 - **Duplicate groundings**: the same object could be grounded by multiple separate bounding boxes.

 All of the problems above can be easily addressed by PSG dataset, which we ground the objects using panoptic segmentation with appropriate granularity of object categories (adopted from COCO).